 Explicit links have been added between operational requirements and other management system requirements (similar to the approach adopted in Annex II of Regulation (EU) 2019/779) to make clear that specific operational requirements are to be considered with respect to the relevant management system requirements (e.g. planning of routes for railway undertakings is an activity that should be subject to risk assessment).
 This approach is not intended to be exhaustive but aims at identifying particular issues authorities believe are significant (based on their experience) and which therefore should be examined during their assessment or supervision activities.
-Railway undertakings and infrastructure managers should not only focus on these specific requirements when developing and implementing their safety management system arrangements (disregarding other safety risks for instance).
+Railway undertakings and infrastructure managers should not only focus on these specific requirements (disregarding other safety risks for instance).
 In any event, railway undertakings and infrastructure managers have to apply safety management system requirements (e.g. risk assessment, monitoring, competence, information and communication) to all of their relevant business processes so as to demonstrate that the safety risks are adequately controlled.